msiddhu/Emotion-detection/README.md

 * First, we use **haar cascade** to detect faces in each frame of the webcam feed.

-* The region of image containing the face is resized to **48x48** and is passed as input to the ConvNet.
+* The region of image containing the face is resized to **48x48** and is passed as input to the CNN.

 * The network outputs a list of **softmax scores** for the seven classes.